-Each modern combat maneuver battalion must have a scout company.
+Most modern combat maneuver battalions must have a scout company.
 Its mission is to detect and engage enemy forces to determine their strength, and to destroy enemy reconnaissance elements.
+Extended flank security is more important since lightweight long-range anti-tank systems now allow tank snipers and small helicopters to destroy ultra-expensive armored vehicles from afar.
 Since the modern world is covered with roads, a simple light truck is the best platform for this mission, as explained here: Scout Trucks The basic jeep performed this task during World War II and can do so today.
 However, the diesel powered Toyota Hilux (similar to the Tacoma) is common throughout the world and can be acquired and maintained at a far lower cost.

 The value of light commercial trucks as crew weapon transports arose in poor Africa, and became known as "technicals."
 A great variety of weaponry is mounted that threatens expensive helicopters and APCs.
 This simplicity allows better weaponry by skimping on the cost of the platform.
 This has been adopted in several modern armies who now purchase cheap commercial vehicles for military use.